Klosmi/html-basics/JS-basic.md

 - **contains properties and methods for mathematical constants and functions.** (It’s not a function object.)

-- (an obejct is a collection of properties and methods.)
+- (an object is a collection of properties and methods.)

 - Math's [properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math#static_properties) and [methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math#static_methods) :